Central Presbyterian Church (Montclair, New Jersey)

-Central Presbyterian Church is an historic church located at 46 Park Street in Montclair, New Jersey, United States.
+Central Presbyterian Church is a historic church located at 46 Park Street in Montclair, New Jersey, United States.

-The current church building was built in 1921 and held its dedication ceremony on Oct.
+The church was built in 1921 and dedicated on Oct.
 15, 1922.
-Over six decades later, Central Presbyterian Church was added to the National Register of Historic Places in 1986.
+It was added to the National Register of Historic Places on November 14, 1986, for its significance in architecture.
 The building was designed by architecture firms Carrere & Hastings and Shreve, Lamb & Harmon.
-Carrère and Hastings also designed the New York Public Library.

-The church's architecture reflects the simplicity of New England Colonial style with the Georgian style of many English churches.
-The church's spire was designed as a tribute to the hope and faith of the congregation, not to mention the many hands that helped build it.